 - Capture, share, and collaborate on performance-related data that helps to rapidly resolve multi-party disputes and discrepancies with full traceability and audit control.
 For example, this can result in improvements like a reduction of over-payments resulting from unprocessed or poorly negotiated shipping, pricing or claims disputes

 What are 3 different approaches to data-level and people-level B2B integration tasks?

-1. a “Do-It-Yourself” approach, in which you are responsible for purchasing and maintaining all of the connections and software systems that address both types of integration
+- A “Do-It-Yourself” approach, in which you are responsible for purchasing and maintaining all of the connections and software systems that address both types of integration.

-If you’d like to learn more about why B2B Integration is becoming increasingly complex and what you can do about it, I recommend that you watch this Gartner webinar, “Roadmap for Improving Your Integration Strategy, the 7 Things You Must Know (and Do) About Integration”.
+If you’d like to learn more about why B2B Integration is becoming increasingly complex and what you can do about it, read our IDC whitepaper that outlines the key benefits of digital transformation for supply chain and B2B operations.